A complete measurement of a black-hole recoil through higher-order gravitational-wave modes: Methods

 Within the above frame, the final BH kick $\vb*{K}$ can be characterised by its magnitude $K$ and the angles $(\theta_{KL},\,\phi_{K})$ that it forms with $\vb*{L}$ and $\vu*{x}$ (See Fig.~\ref{fig:kick}).
 Using the kick and the LOS, we can compute two more ``observer-related'' angles: the angle $\theta_{KN}$ subtended between them and the angle $\phi_{KN}=\phi_K-\phi_N$ formed by their projections on the orbital plane.\\

 BBHs with spins (anti-)aligned with $\vu*{L}$ display a constantly oriented orbital plane.
 In this case, although $\iota$ is time-independent, $\phi_N$ clearly depends on $t_{\rm ref}$.
 This partly motivates the latter to be systematically treated as a sort of ``nuisance'' parameter not reported in GW catalogues, commonly referred to as ``coalescence phase''.
-The angle $\phi_{KN}$ however, provides a time-independent and more astrophysically motivated re-definition of the azimuthal location of the observer~\cite{CalderonBustillo:2018zuq} which, in the following, we will use to characterise both the source orientation and the kick direction.\\
+The angle $\phi_{KN}$, however, provides a time-independent and more astrophysically motivated re-definition of the azimuthal location of the observer~\cite{CalderonBustillo:2018zuq} which, in the following, we will use to characterise both the source orientation and the kick direction.\\

-Finally, for generically spinning BBHs, spin-orbit coupling causes $\vb*{L}$ to precess around the total angular momentum $\vb*{J}$ \cite{Apostolatos:1994mx}.
+Finally, for generically spinning BBHs, spin-orbit coupling causes $\vb*{L}$ to precess around the total angular momentum $\vb*{J}$ \cite{Apostolatos:1994mx}\footnote{Throughout this work, whenever is needed, we compute $\vb*L$ from the component spin vectors and orbital frequency up to 3.5~post-Newtonian order~\cite{Bohe2013:3p5PN,Blanchet2024}, including \nncor{spin-orbit effects}.}.
 This leads to a time-dependent orientation of the orbital plane, $\iota$ and $\phi_{KN}$.
-In this situation, it is common to replace the inclination angle $\iota$ by the angle $\theta_{JN}$ formed between the LOS and the almost-conserved $\vb*{J}$.
+In this situation, it is common to replace the inclination angle $\iota$ by the angle $\theta_{JN}$ \cite{Farr2014} formed between the LOS and the almost-conserved direction of $\vb*{J}$ (see Fig.~\ref{fig:kick}).
 Analogously, we can replace $\phi_N$ by the angle $\phi_N^J$ formed between the projections of the LOS and $\vb*{K}$ onto the plane normal to $\vb*{J}$.\\